connectivedx/fuzzy-chainsaw/README.md

 ### What verisons of Node are supported?

-Fuzzy Chainsaw was developed to work best with Node's [most recent LTS release](https://nodejs.org/en/download/) and up.
+Fuzzy Chainsaw was developed to work best with Node's [most recent LTS release](https://nodejs.org/en/download/) and above.
 We intend to keep support pegged to Node's [LTS schedule](https://github.com/nodejs/LTS#lts-schedule).

 ## License